cogsandsquigs/movement-detector-tazer/README.md

 2. webcam (not used by anything else)
 3. encouragement device (high voltage transformer, arduino, relay, and some wires)
 ## IMPORTANT:
 Make sure to install the [Dependencies](https://people.csail.mit.edu/hubert/pyaudio/) for PyAudio and PortAudio.
-This ensures the scream detection will work, so that if you need the encouragement to stop, you can do so remotely.
+This ensures the scream detection will work, so that if you need the encouragement to stop, you can do so remotely.<br>
+Read the CODE_OF_CONDUCT.MD before using the code in a development environment, please!